 We decided to turn "The Big Year" (from the movie with Owen Wilson, Jack Black and Steve Martin) into "The Big Week" and keep track of all of the birds we see during our 10-day birding trip.
 Saturday, before we left the Austin area, we saw the following birds:

 South of Austin, on our way to Choke Canyon, we saw vast fields of Bluebonnets with Indian Paintbrushes sprinkled in.
 Around noon, we stopped in Karnes City for lunch at the recently opened Red Dog Ice House.
 The half-pound burgers and crispy onion rings were very good and the wait staff was courteous and friendly.

 After enduring a strong south-west head wind, we finally arrived at Choke Canyon State Park headquarters.
-We went inside, paid for our campsite, and while leaving the building, were happily greeted by a Vermillion Flycatcher!
+We went inside, paid for our campsite, and while leaving the building, were happily greeted by a Vermilion Flycatcher!
 That put smiles on our faces.
 I wasn't worried about getting a picture of this bird, because I remembered seeing many of them at Choke Canyon on a previous trip.
 I knew I would have another opportunity.

 On Sunday, we hiked the park's trails in search of rare bird species and saw several birds along the way.